IGNF/myria3d/docs/source/guides/train_new_model.md

 ## Training

 Define your experiment hyperparameters in an experiment file in the `configs/experiment` folder.
 You may stem from one of the provided experiment file (e.g. `RandLaNet_base_run_FR.yaml`).
-In particular, you will need to define parameter `dataset_description` to specify your classification task - see e.g. config `20220607_151_dalles_proto.yaml` for an example.
+In particular, you will need to define `dataset_description` to specify your classification task - see config `20220607_151_dalles_proto.yaml` for an example.

 To run the full training and validation for French Lidar HD, run: